South Boise Fire Station

 The South Boise Fire Station, at 1011 Williams St. in Boise, Idaho, was built in 1914.
-It was designed by architects Tourtellotte & Hummel.
+It was designed by architects Tourtellotte & Hummel for the Boise Fire Department.
 It was listed on the National Register of Historic Places in 1982.

 It is a one-and-a-half-story brick bungalow style building, 68x36 ft in plan.

 It was designed in 1913 and was completed in 1914.